shuangshuang446/DFENet/README.md

 ---

-With these steps, we can deploy the PyTorch model using MNN on mobile devices for simple runtime test.
+With these steps, we can deploy the PyTorch model using MNN on mobile devices for simple runtime tests.